TheatrumMundi/TheatrumMundi/_posts/2025-01-03-composition-vi.markdown

 So little, so reproached us then as now <br>
 In witness.
 The dream you said will be <br>
 The white of ivory is blind and blinding, <br>
-As hoarfrost clads the candour of the bone. <br>
+As hoarfrost coats the candour of the bone. <br>